Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_35_json_apis_fetch_promises/quiz.md

 c) JavaScript Online Network
 d) Java Standard Object Names

+**Answer: b**

+JSON stands for JavaScript Object Notation - a lightweight data format for storing and transmitting structured data.

 ---

 **2. How do you convert a JavaScript object to JSON string?**